How Gemini CLI builds context and learns about your codebase

-When you use the Gemini CLI, how does it actually learn about your code?
-I dug into its source code to find the answer, and discovered a two-part process: a quick, initial snapshot of your project, followed by a deeper, on-demand investigation using its own tools.
+I dug into the source code of Gemini CLI to find the answer, and discovered a two-part process: a fast, initial snapshot of your project, followed by a deeper, on-demand investigation using its own tools.
 Here’s how it works.

 The CLI sends this entire snapshot to the model as the very first message in the chat, but as a user of the Gemini CLI, you won't see it.
 If you want to explore the entire unfiltered conversation history, use the /chat save command and find the JSON file it stores in .gemini/tmp/[SESSION_HASH]/checkpoint.json